kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/github@qmTVMJDsEhNIkiwE_UTYu.md

 # GitHub

-GitHub has become a central hub for open-source projects and is widely used by developers, companies, and organizations for both private and public repositories.
-It was acquired by Microsoft in 2018 but continues to operate as a relatively independent entity.
-GitHub's popularity has made it an essential tool in modern software development workflows and a key platform for showcasing coding projects and contributing to open-source software.
+GitHub is a popular website for hosting Git projects.
+It's a key place for open-source software and is used by developers and companies for both public and private code.
+Microsoft bought GitHub in 2018.
+It's a vital tool for modern software development, showing off projects, and contributing to open-source.

 Visit the following resources to learn more: